alexleach/gfortran-mlion/README.md

 ### Anything else.

-Don't worry about it, `build-gfortran.sh` should do all the work for you.
+Don't worry about them, `build-gfortran.sh` should do all the work for you.
+However, if you're installing somewhere you need root privileges, then you'll need to run [`install-gfortran.sh`][install-gfortran.sh] as the root user, after `build-gfortran.sh` has finished building everything.

 ### TODO